NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### `buildPythonPackage` function {#buildpythonpackage-function}

-The `buildPythonPackage` function is implemented in `pkgs/development/interpreters/python/mk-python-derivation.nix` using setup hooks.
+The `buildPythonPackage` function has its name binding in `pkgs/development/interpreters/python/python-packages-base.nix` and is implemented in `pkgs/development/interpreters/python/mk-python-derivation.nix` using setup hooks.

 The following is an example: